311zzb/gitlet/gitlet-design.md

          and its associating `Tree` and `Blob` to the remote repository.
       5. `private static void pushCommit(Commit commit, Remote remote)` Push a single `Commit` and its associating `Tree` and `Blob` to the remote repository.
+   4. `fetch` command
+      1. `public static void fetch(String remoteName, String remoteBranchName)` Execute the `fetch` command.
+Implementation details in the Algorithms section.
+      2. `private static Set<String> commitsToFetch(Commit localC, Commit remoteC, Remote remote)` Return a `Set` of String containing the IDs of commits that should be fetched from the remote repo.
+      3. `private static void fetchCommits(Remote remote, Set<String> commitIDs)`
+         Fetch commits that their IDs in the `Set` to the local repo.
+      4. `private static void fetchCommit(Remote remote, String commitID)` Fetch a commit to the local repo.

 ### GitletTest